TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-connectivity.md

 **Solution:** Verify you are using the correct version of joda-time and explicitly setting the dependency for joda-time 2.9.9 will resolve the issue

 ### **Other Common Connectivity problems**
+Open source Gremlin client drivers were initially designed to connect with individual servers.
+When they encounter a connectivity issues they mark the server as unavailable internally.
+This behavior presents a problem for Cosmos DB Graph database because behind a single host name your account.gremlin.cosmos.azure.com there is a virtual IP address of a load balancer that routes traffic within a cluster of computers.
+Connectivity failure to a single node in the cluster should not render entire VIP unavailable, but it does, for Gremlin client drivers.

+**Manifestations of this problem:**
-.NET: *Gremlin.Net.Driver.Exceptions.ServerUnavailableException:* No connection to the server available which most likely means that the server is completely unavailable.
+* .NET: *Gremlin.Net.Driver.Exceptions.ServerUnavailableException:* No connection to the server available which most likely means that the server is completely unavailable.
-<br>.Java: *TimeoutException:* Timed-out waiting for connection on your account.gremlin.cosmos.azure.com - possibly unavailable.
+* .Java: *TimeoutException:* Timed-out waiting for connection on your account.gremlin.cosmos.azure.com - possibly unavailable.

 **Connection Termination:**
 * Connection was idle for over an hour and there was no traffic on it other than keep-alive messages.
 To reclaim resources Cosmos DB will close such connections.